-In Fig. 1 we plot the goodput as a function of the number of wireless terminals (which is equivalent to the number of ongoing video streams).
-We give the goodput for the sequential transmission mode and the slow-healing SMPT approach (with a maximum number of \hat{R} = 3 parallel CDMA codes for a given terminal).
-The corresponding jitter results are presented in Fig. 2.
-In this experiment we do not impose any delay bound τ{delay} or jitter bound τ{iitter} .
-Thus, at the receiver, there are no video frames discarded due to violated playback deadlines.
+In Figure 1 we plot the goodput as a function of the number of wireless terminals (which is equivalent to the number of ongoing video streams).
+We give the goodput for the sequential transmission mode and the slow-healing SMPT approach (with a maximum number of R = 3 parallel CDMA codes for a given terminal).
+The corresponding jitter results are presented in Figure 2.
+In this experiment we do not impose any delay bound $\tau{delay}$ or jitter bound $\tau{jitter}$ .
+Thus at the receiver, there are no video frames discarded due to violated playback deadlines.
 Loss occurs only when the LPDUs carrying parts of a video frame find the link layer buffer full.
-We observe from the figures that with SMPT up to nine video streams can be supported with a goodput of 66 kb/s and an average jitter J smaller than 10 ms. The sequential transmission mode achieves a goodput of 63 kb/s for up to 12 video streams.
-However, the average jitter of the sequential transmission mode is roughly 1 s throughout.
-This is unacceptable for real-time video transmission, especially for interactive applications, such as videoconferences.
+We observe from the figures that with SMPT up to nine video streams can be supported with a goodput of 66 kbit/s and an average jitter J smaller than 10 ms. The sequential transmission mode achieves a goodput of 63 kbit/s for up to twelve video streams.
+However, the average jitter of the sequential transmission mode is roughly one second throughout.
+This is unacceptable for real-time video transmission, especially for interactive applications, such as video conferences.
 We define the operational phase (capacity) as the range of video streams over which the QoS provided is stable.
-For the scenario shown in Figs. 1 and 2, the operational phase for the sequential transmission mode is 12 video streams and for SMPT it is nine video streams.
-We observe that the jitter increases steeply when the capacity of the SMPT system is exceeded, that is, when the number of video streams increases from 9 to 10 (an 11 percent increase in the cell load).
+For the scenario shown in Figures 1 and 2 the operational phase for the sequential transmission mode is 12 video streams and for SMPT it is nine video streams.
+We observe that the jitter increases steeply when the capacity of the SMPT system is exceeded, i.e., when the number of video streams increases from nine to ten (an 11% increase in the cell load).
 To explain this, note that SMPT stabilizes the throughput by using more codes when LPDUs get backlogged in the link layer buffers of the wireless terminals.
-Once the traffic load is increased beyond the capacity, the interference level increases significantly, leading to more dropped LPDUs and thus more backlog.
+Once the traffic load is increased beyond the system capacity, the interference level increases significantly, leading to more dropped LPDUs and thus more backlog.
 In response, SMPT uses more codes, trying to clear the backlog.
 However, by using more codes the interference level is further increased.
 This in turn leads to more dropped LPDUs and more backlog, which SMPT is not able to clear when the system is loaded beyond its capacity.
-As we observe from Fig. 2, when the SMPT system is loaded beyond its capacity it gives about the same jitter performance as sequential transmission.
+As we observe from Figure 2, when the SMPT is loaded beyond its capacity it gives about the same jitter performance as sequential transmission.